 Even if you do not like people photography, you can take the skills you learn and apply them to any genre you do enjoy.

 Please share in the comments below of anything you have learned about taking portraits that you have been able to use in other situations.
 I'd love to hear about how you've applied it or if you are inspired to give it a go.

 NOTE: We cover a lot of this stuff in more greater depth in our Portrait Fundamentals online course.
-The doors will be opening soon for the course, for a limited time only.
+The doors are open for the course, but for a limited time only.